-Chicago, Feb.
-1 .- Dissolution of the Chicago, Feb.
-1.-Dissolution of the North American Accident Insurance company and the appointment of a re-ceiver are sought in a bill filed in the superior court yesterday by Georgs Stanch, formerly general agent of the company.
-Stanch entered the employ of the company as general agent Sept.
-16, 1905, but was relieved from this po-sition last March.
-He asserts there never has been an accounting to d--termine what amount is due him and insists the accounts are so involved the court house at 10:30 o'clock, Jus-San Francisco, Jan.
-31.-Advices from Honolulu state that Minister of Foreign Affairs Hayashi has cabled to Japanese Consul Gen. Stite the regu-lations adopted by the Japanese gov-ernment in regard to the immigration of Japanese laborers to Hawali.
-He says that permission to Japanese la-borers to emigrate to Hawali is limited for the time being to the following classes: tice Dowling finally arrived at 11:35 Mrs. Evelyn Thaw visited her hus band during the morning and reported that he was quite dejected over the outlook.
-Thaw is reported to have "I am atraid that despite the vigilance of my counsel, there are two or lasses: three men on the jury with innute classes: First-Those who have been in Ha-wali and desire to go again; Second-The parents, wives, children, brothers and sisters of the persons who are at present living at Hawaii; Third-The husbands and wives of the brothers and sisters included in the prejudices against me.
-I have in mind one particular juror whose name I shall not mention.
-But no one who has followed the trial with any degree he brothers and sisters included in the of interex can have failed to notice econd class.
+the court house at 10:30 o'clock, Jus-San Francisco, Jan.
+31.-Advices from Honolulu state that Minister of Foreign Affairs Hayashi has cabled to Japanese Consul Gen. Stite the regu-lations adopted by the Japanese gov-ernment in regard to the immigration of Japanese laborers to Hawaii.
+He says that permission to Japanese la-borers to emigrate to Hawaii is limited for the time being to the following tice Dowling finally arrived at 11:35 o'clock and went to his chamber.
+Mrs. Evelyn Thaw visited her hus band during the morning and reported that he was quite dejected over the outlook.
+Thaw is reported to have "I am afraid that despite the vigifor the time being to the following lance of my counsel, there are two or lasses three men on the jury with innate prejudices against me.
+I have in First.-Those who have been in Ha-wall and desire to go again; Second-The parents, wives, children, brothers and sisters of the persons who are at present living at Hawaii; Third-The husbands and wives of the brothers and sisters included in the brothers and sisters included in the second class.
 The regulation is to take effect Feb.
 It has been figured out that under this regulation, considering that there are 70,000 or \$0,000 Japanese now in Hawaii, it is possible for half a million more to come; and unless strict regula tions are enforced to ascertain that those applying are actually within the classes specified, the number that might come is practically unlimited.
+LAND TRUST CO.